Seasonal eating is one of the basic principles of Traditional Chinese Medicine (TCM).

 Here are some ideas for you to incorporate into your seasonal diet and lifestyle routine.

-Summer: We are almost through our summer.
-It's a time when the heat is at its height and don't we know it after our recent heatwave.
+Summer: It's a time when the heat is at its height and don't we know it after our recent heatwave.
 Summer brings an abundance of fresh local foods.
 Our digestive system can process naturally cooling foods found in summer-like cucumber, green leaf salads and tomatoes during the summer months.
 If your system is out of balance you may have bloating or loose stools.
 In this case, avoid raw foods and stick to cooked or blanched foods.

 ✔ Tomatoes, green salad leaves, watermelon, sweet peppers, cucumber, and local fresh produce.